khalayli/cv-homography-degradation/README.md

 ## What this repo is for
 This project compares classical and lightweight image matching pipelines under degradations such as blur, noise, JPEG compression, brightness shifts, and contrast changes.
 The goal is planar homography estimation with robust fitting.

-The codebase is intentionally modular so different teammates can work on data loading, matchers, geometry, and analysis in parallel.

 ## Current scope
 - Dataset: HPatches full image sequences with ground-truth homographies
 - Baseline: ORB first